AuricTW/Cosmos-Reason2-Eval-Pack/README.md

 This repository documents a reproducible evaluation workflow for `nvidia/Cosmos-Reason2-2B` and `nvidia/Cosmos-Reason2-8B` using `lmms-eval` and the `Qwen3-VL` model interface.

-The repository name retains the original `2B` label for continuity, but the documentation now covers both evaluated model variants.

 The focus of this project is practical reproducibility: it records the environment, patches, model-loading path, benchmark commands, and final scores needed to understand and reproduce the evaluation without shipping a large artifact dump.

 ## Overview